Basic Itinerary (may be adjusted based on river level):

-Monday: Meet at Riley’s Lock 7:00am.
+Monday: Meet at Riley’s Lock 7:15-7:30am.
+Trim down excess gear and learn to pack a boat expedition-style.
 Spend the day learning basic paddle strokes.
-Trim down excess gear.
 Camp out on island near GW Canal.

-Tuesday: Teach principles and technique on how to paddle roll and kayak.
-Camp out at Swains Lock
+Tuesday: Teach principles and technique on how to paddle, roll, and control kayak.
+Camp out at Swains Lock.

-Wednesday: Paddle Mather Gorge and try our hand at surfing the Chutes.
-Camp out at Marsden Tract
+Wednesday: Paddle Mather Gorge below Great Falls.
+Try maneuvers in current and surfing in the Chutes.
+Camp at Marsden Tract.

-Thursday: Continue our paddle downstream, tackling Yellow Falls and Stubble Field.
-Stop off at Scotts Run to enjoy the waterfall.
+Thursday: Continue our paddle downstream, tackling Yellow Falls and Stubble Field Falls.
+Stop off Scott’s Run to enjoy the waterfall.
 Camp out right above Little Falls.

-Friday: We saved the biggest and best rapid for the last day, Little Falls.
-Next stop Georgetown before returning back to Riley’s Lock between 5:30-6:30pm.
+Friday: We saved the biggest and best rapid for the morning of the last day: Little Falls.
+Explore the tidal river from Chain Bridge to Georgetown.
+Return back to Riley’s Lock between 5:30-6:30pm.

 Potomac River.
 Section between Riley’s Lock and Georgetown.

-Although the mighty Potomac stretches just over 300 miles, one of the best and most majestic sections is right in our backyard.
+The mighty Potomac stretches over 300 miles, and is one of the most majestic spots in the nation’s backyard.
 Campers will spend the week paddling from Riley’s Lock and end up just under 30 miles downstream in Georgetown.
-Along the way we will learn and/or master our paddling skills, run rapids, paddle though the mighty Mather Gorge and constantly keep our eyes Bald Eagles and other wildlife.
+Along the way we will learn and/or master our paddling skills, run rapids, look for wildlife, and observe the geology of the mighty Mather Gorge.
 Kayak Potomac is a perfect trip for both beginners and experienced boaters.
-This section of river offers a perfect progression of difficulty to allow campers to build their skills and confidence on the water.
-By weeks end we will be ready to challenge ourselves for Little Falls.
+This section of river offers a progression that allows campers to build their skills and confidence on the water.
+By week’s end we may be ready to challenge ourselves running Little Falls.
 Each night the group will camp on uninhabited islands or in small campsites on the banks of the Potomac.
-This is a must trip on every kayakers Bucket List.
+This is a must-do trip on every kayaker’s bucket list.